Professor-G/arxiv-astro-summarizer/docs/index.rst

 Example 2: Date Range
 ------------

-Given a continuous date range, you can use the `scrape_and_analyze <https://arxiv-astro-summarizer.readthedocs.io/en/latest/autoapi/arxiv_astro_summarizer/astroph_summarizer/index.html#arxiv_astro_summarizer.astroph_summarizer.scrape_and_analyze>`_ function, which will loop through the dates to automatically perform the above steps for you -- this is the recommended approach.
+Given a continuous date range, you can use the `scrape_and_analyze <https://arxiv-astro-summarizer.readthedocs.io/en/latest/autoapi/arxiv_astro_summarizer/astroph_summarizer/index.html#arxiv_astro_summarizer.astroph_summarizer.scrape_and_analyze>`_ function, which will loop through the dates to automatically perform the above steps for you.

 .. code-block:: python